 This is a bit of a trick question.
 An Architect designing a building is required to comply with all applicable codes and regulations.
 A building department, from which a building permit is obtained, does not typically check for compliance in detail.
 They may or may not pick up some non-compliant items.
 Therefore, in the real world, buildings do get built that are substantially compliant, but may not meet all requirements.
 We consult to other design professionals, because ADA is a specialty area.

 Power assisted door openers are excellent for accessibility, but not required.
-In fact, the maximum door operating force for exterior doors is not specified, but is best set at the 8.5 lbs. maximum per the UBC.
+In fact, the maximum door operating force for exterior doors is not specified, but is often set at the 8.5 lbs. maximum per prior regulations.
 Interior doors require 5 lbs. maximum force.
 Power assisted door operators can also solve many sloped approach and narrow door pair problems.

 This is now a trick question after the adoption of the new 2010 Standards.
 The 2010 Standards delete the dectable warnings (pending future anticipated adoption in public right of way standards).
 However, many buiding codes will still require them.
 The 1991 Standards, which may be used as a "safe harbor" for existing buildings requires them.